jegumi/bskyb.github.io/external/_posts/2015-12-16-tech_crunch-london-2015.markdown

 ---
 layout: post
-title:  "Sky at Tech Crunck Disrupt London 2015"
+title:  "Sky at TechCrunch Disrupt London 2015"
 date:   2015-10-29 09:00:00
-author: "Jesus Gumiel"
+author: "Jesus Gumiel, Michael Tweed"
 categories: conferences
 image: /images/identity/techcrunch/tech_crunch_main.jpg
-excerpt: "TechCrunch Disrupt is the world’s leading authority in debuting revolutionary startups, introducing game-changing technologies, and discussing what’s top of mind for the tech industry’s key innovators.
+excerpt: "TechCrunch Disrupt is the world's leading authority in debuting revolutionary startups, introducing game-changing technologies, and discussing what's top of mind for the tech industry's key innovators.
 Disrupt gathers the best and brightest entrepreneurs, investors, hackers, and tech fans for on-stage interviews, the Startup Battlefield competition, a 24-hour Hackathon, Startup Alley, Hardware Alley, and After Parties.
-Sky had a stand where the company was promoted and was attracting talent to join our ranks, and some of our developers were there.
+Sky sponsored the event this year, and had a number of staff from across technology attend to promote the company.
 Here is a brief summary of the event."
 ---
 <div>
-    <p>On the 7th and 8th of December I attended to Tech Crunch Disrupt as part of the Sky team.
-It was a nice experience, even thinking that this is an event completely focused on startups.</p>
+	<h2>Introduction</h2>
+	<p>Across four days in early December, Sky were present at the Copper Box Arena in Stratford for TechCrunch Disrupt London 2015.
+The event was split into two halves, with a Hackathon running for 24 hours from Saturday afternoon onwards and a more traditional conference taking place on the Monday and Tuesday.
+Representatives from many areas of Sky Technology were present, and were able to listen to talks from industry leaders, make a lot of interesting connections and interact first-hand with a number of exciting startups from across Europe.</p>
+	<p>As the Hackathon started on Saturday, the first task was to try and convince teams to work on the Sky hack.
+One of the developers in the Content Discovery team, Kola Adewuyi, had created a set of learned actions that could be combined with our programme metadata and image archives, and we were looking for ingenious ways that these could be used to intelligently recommend new Sky shows to customers.
+The team that we judged had the best hack using this data would win four 4K Samsung TVs, as well as Now TV subscriptions.
+It quickly garnered a lot of interest, and we were soon talking to lots of developers about some really exciting ideas.
+10 teams signed up to our hack, and they were soon stuck in to the code.
+The Hackathon ran for 24 hours, with pizza provided overnight- there were a lot of tired eyes the next morning, as well as long queues for coffee!
+As the teams were finishing up it was obvious that lots of really cool ideas had been put into practice, and our judging panel was assembled.
+Martin O'Hagan, an iOS developer on the judging panel, said that "some great Sky hacks came out of it, and I met lots of people interested in working for Sky".</p>
+	<p>Come Monday morning the arena had been transformed, with the floor now covered in stands for startups to showcase their products.
+As these companies were trying to pitch to anybody who walked past, a number of panels were also occurring behind a vast curtain in the arena: these included a very diverse set of speakers, ranging from Sir Alex Ferguson to Imogen Heap.
+Sky representatives alternated between exploring the conference and helping out on the stand, talking about the cool products being built and the technology behind them.
+There were devices showcasing Sky Go, Sky Store and Now TV, and lots of questions from people excited about Sky Q. The most popular part of the stand (and possibly of the conference!) had to be the Iron Throne, with hundreds of people getting their photo taken on it.
+There were also lots of entrants to the stand's Game Of Thrones-themed game, where you had to guess the location of the Iron Throne on an interactive map to try and win an Apple Watch.
+By the end of the conference a lot of interesting people had stopped by the stall to talk- Katharine Fitzpatrick, a Sky developer who had travelled down from Leeds to be present, said that "It was really inspiring to see so many innovative startups and meet people who were following their dreams".<p>

+	<h2>Personal View - Jesus Gumiel</h2>
     <p>On the 7th and 8th of December I attended to Tech Crunch Disrupt as part of the Sky team.
 It was a nice experience, even thinking that this is an event completely focused on startups.</p>

     <p><img  alt="Sky stand" height="250" width="333" src="/images/identity/techcrunch/tech_crunch_stand.jpg" title="Sky stand"></p>